 The course is co-faciliated by staff and faculty, who have extensive experience of working with professionals in trouble.

 The course can provide only one element of prevention or remedial plans.
 Completion of the course is not in itself seen as sufficient to determine fitness to practice, which may not be fully achieved unless additional elements are put in place (such as psychotherapy, practice supervision, or monitored re-training etc).

 Venue and Pricing

 The courses are run at one of a range of central London venues.
 The standard price for the full course is £950.
 Members of participating MDO’s are eligible for reduced fees.
 Sometimes the Clinic is able to organise payment options – please get in touch for details.
-Please email to discuss options and to arrange the pre-course phone call.
-NB not all applicants are accepted for the course so please contact us before paying.
+Please call 0203 468 4194 to make a payment, to discuss options and to arrange the pre-course phone call.

 Terms and Conditions